Neon Genesis Evangelion: Girlfriend of Steel: Releases

 The original version was released by Gainax for Microsoft Windows PCs in 1997.
 Subsequently, the Macintosh version was released in response to requests from Mac users.
 In April 2006, a special edition was released for the PS2 and the PC as part of Evangelion's ten-year anniversary, with additional scenes focusing on the TRIDENT pilots' lives.
 On April 9, 2009, a version for the PlayStation Portable was released.

+The special edition received a full English language fan translation.